knockers-2019/Faraday-BE/README.md

 ## SLA

 ## Summary
 The backend is build around [gRPC](https://grpc.io/). gRPC is a message protocol that uses HTTP/2 for transport and [Protocol Buffers](https://developers.google.com/protocol-buffers) as the interface description language.
-This means that any client that wishes to implement this backend, has to have an identical .proto file, see dependencies(#dependencies).
+This means that any client that wishes to implement this backend, has to have an identical .proto file, see [dependencies](#dependencies).